-There are several strategies that will help attract leads with just the right profile, qualify them for a call with a sales rep and decrease a cost of each closed deal.
+There are several strategies that will help attract leads with just the right profile, qualify them for a call with a sales rep and decrease the cost of each closed deal.

-With the right lead management strategy you can decrease the cost of client acquisition by 33% and generate 50% more sales.
-In this article your will get actionable strategies to establish the right lead management roadmap for your business.
+With the right lead management strategy, you can decrease the cost of client acquisition by 33% and generate 50% more sales.
+In this article, you will get actionable strategies to establish the right lead management roadmap for your business.

-Each B2B business that wants to facilitate work of marketing and sales department should establish lead management framework.
+Each B2B business that wants to facilitate the work of the marketing and sales department should establish a lead management framework.

-Identifying your buyer person in the wrong way may lead to attracting leads that won’t convert.
-You may want to have a fresh look on who you are targeting with your marketing campaigns and think over what characterizes your highest value customers.
+Identifying your buyer persona in the wrong way may lead to attracting leads that won’t convert.
+You may want to have a fresh look at who you are targeting with your marketing campaigns and think over what characterizes your highest value customers.

 Without clarifying who your buyer personas are, it may also happen you speak to each of the segments the same language.
 One group may understand it, while the other would be put off by the wording.
 When you have already defined what clients you want to attract, repair your segmentation strategy.